malt1114/AML/README.md

 ## Achieved Goals:
 Train a Model on the cityscapes dataset
-Evaluate the model on the cityscapes dataset
+Evaluate the model on the cityscapes dataset Investigate some edge cases
 Learn A lot

 ## Preprocessing

-A preprocessed version of the Cityscapes dataset from Kaggle was found and utilised for this project.
+A [preprocessed version of the Cityscapes dataset from Kaggle](https://www.kaggle.com/datasets/sakshaymahna/cityscapes-depth-and-segmentation) was found and utilised for this project.

 The SUNGRBD data could not be located in a preprocessed format.
-Therefore a pre-existing python script from github was amended to preprocess the data and match the format to that of the cleaned Cityscapes dataset.
+Therefore a [pre-existing python](https://github.com/luiszeni/SUNRGBDtoolbox_python/tree/master) script from github was amended to preprocess the data and match the format to that of the cleaned Cityscapes dataset.

 This script was altered to download an entire folder of the data, and to match the format of the Cityscapes dataset.
 The data that was cleaned was from the “SUNRGBD/kv2/kinect2data" folder, as the number of images lined up well with the amount in the cleaned cityscapes dataset.
 The re-formated data was then further cleaned as the labelling was very messy in places, i.e. many categories were mis-spelled or not grouped together (e.g. books, book, books).
-An existing mapping of the dataset to a segmentation of 37 categories was used for this.
+An [existing mapping](https://github.com/crmauceri/SUNRGBD_COCO/blob/main/seglistall.csv) of the dataset to a segmentation of 37 categories was used for this.
 This mapping was extended to map other common labels to a seg37 category if there was one that matched, otherwise the label was changed to "Other".
 An additional label of "Computer" was added during this process as there were many labels that fit this category in the dataset.

-Due to size limitations on GitHub the cleaned SunRGBD data and the notebook used for cleaning can be found on the following GitHub: https://github.com/NicolaClark/DataML
+Due to size limitations on GitHub the cleaned SunRGBD data and the notebook used for cleaning can be found on the following GitHub: [SunRGBD Clean Data](https://github.com/NicolaClark/DataML)